IAmDito/IAmDito.github.io/README.md

 # IAmDito.github.io
-main page will be attempts to make a band site
+main page will be attempts at glory